pjana67/Fetch-AI_DevKnights_SmartAgriculture/README.md

 USAGE:
 1. Register an account: Navigate to the registration page and create a new account.
+2. These details will be added to the MongoDB database
-2. Log in: Use your credentials to log in.
+3. Log in: Use your credentials to log in.
-3. Navigate through the platform:
+4. Navigate through the platform:

     1.Weather Tab: View the seven-day weather forecast.